tskora/pyBrown/docs/source/index.rst

 .. rubric:: Overview

 ``pyBrown`` is a Brownian and Stokesian dynamics package and simulation tool.
-It is written in mainly in python, with the most demanding computationally functions written in C.
+It is written mainly in ``python 3``, with the most computationally demanding functions written in ``C``.
+Brownian and Stokesian dynamics are computational methods to simulate systems driven by thermal fluctuations.
+Hydrodynamic interactions are taken into account using far-field *Rotne-Prager-Yamakawa* approximation but correcting for near-field lubrication effects is available as well.

 .. rubric:: Quickstart